edwin/quarkus-bpmn/README.md

 An integration of BPMN workflow using Kogito, and Quarkus Framework.
 This shows BPMN capability to validate and process REST API with a specific JSON format and gives response based on workflow.

+Also having the capability to connect BPMN workflow with external existing database thru Quarkus database functionality.

 ## Risk Table
 ![Image](images/loan2.PNG)